valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   - Besluittype
   The Catalogi API plugin must be configured in order to use the new API endpoints.

+* **Renamed Portaaltaak plugin property**

+  The 'uploadedDocumentsHandlerProcess' plugin property has been renamed to 'completeTaakProcess'.
+  This property indicates which process is started to process uploaded files and to complete the Camunda task.
+  Existing plugin configurations are migrated automatically.

 ## Bugfixes

 The following bugs were fixed: